 Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 Comparing two of the most beautiful lakes in the world is no easy feat.
-Regardless we often get asked which Canadian Rockies lake is better to visit – Lake Louise or Moraine Lake.
+Regardless, we often get asked which Canadian Rockies lake is better to visit – Lake Louise or Moraine Lake.
+I don’t have children yet, but this question would be like asking me to compare two of my offspring.

-Of course, if you are on a once-in-a-lifetime trip to Banff, you have to go to both Moraine Lake and Lake Louise!
+It’s impossible to answer!
+However, many aspects of each lake might make visitors prefer one.
+Of course, if you are on a once-in-a-lifetime trip to Banff, you must go to Moraine Lake and Lake Louise!
 However, in the rare occurrence you can only visit one, we want to assist!

 About Moraine Lake

 Moraine Lake is perhaps the most well-known lake in all of Canada and North America.
-This brilliant glacial lake sits under the iconic ten peaks.
+This brilliant glacial lake sits under the iconic Ten Peaks.
 Which are ten beautiful mountain peaks in the Canadian Rockies.

-In 1894 the peaks were named from east to west using the numbers from the Stoney Indian language as follows: Heejee, Nom, Yamnee, Tonsa, Sapta, Shappee, Sagowa, Saknowa, Neptuak, and Wenkchemna.
+In 1894, the peaks were named from east to west using the numbers from the Stoney Indian language as follows: Heejee, Nom, Yamnee, Tonsa, Sapta, Shappee, Sagowa, Saknowa, Neptuak, and Wenkchemna.
 They are now named Mount Allen, Mount Bowlen, Deltaform Mountain, Mount Fay, Mount Little, Neptuak Mountain, Mount Perren, Tonsa, Mount Tuzo, and Wenkchemna Peak.

 It’s honestly hard to believe a natural setting as perfect as this exists.
 Moraine Lake is located 14 km away from Lake Louise at the end of the Moraine Lake Rd.
-Everyone that visits Banff wants to see Moraine Lake, and it’s easy to understand why.
+Everyone who visits Banff wants to see Moraine Lake, and it’s easy to understand why.

 About Lake Louise